HeribertoUroza/heriberto.dev/README.md

 ### Features
 1. The Tie will change colors on different pages
 2. If you go to the site on the weekend, the tie is loosen
+3. MOBILE:
+    - Home Page will have the tie change colors every few seconds.
+    - Other pages, the tie will be transparent enough like a watermark to allow more space for the content.

 ### ToDo
 #### 1/10